deltaDNA/tutorial-unity-iap/README.md

 So, lets look at that in a bit more detail.

 ### Confirm IAP Spend ####
 Before building the **transaction** event, we quickly validate that we have a currency type and amount for the IAP.
-In this game is shouldn't be possible to make an IAP without these.
+In this game it shouldn't be possible to make an IAP without these.
 ```csharp
         if (!string.IsNullOrEmpty(iap.metadata.isoCurrencyCode)  && iap.metadata.localizedPrice > 0 )
 ```